 Even in the Stock Market Robo- Advisors intend on managing more than $2 trillion in assets in the coming year.
 Thus all-encompassing banks require to adopt the new methods.
 If they don’t, in the coming 30–40 years will be the diminishing of their lights.
 But this is the time to act.
 Including new partners from overseas and implementing new ideas will help the giant banks to fly high.
-While the concept has both pros and cons, moving forward automation is the way forward for US corporate banks in the years to come.
+While the concept of banking transformation has, both, pros and cons, moving forward automation is the way forward for US corporate banks in the years to come.

 Signzy is an AI-powered RPA platform for financial services.
 No matter how complex your workflow or operational complexity, Signzy is able to completely automate your back-operations decision-making process into a real-time API.
 This is possible due to a combination of Nebula — Our no-code AI model builder and our Fintech API Marketplace of over 200+ APIs.
 Today we work with over 90+ FIs globally including the 4 largest banks in India and a Top 3 acquiring Bank in the US.
 Globally we have a strong partnership with MasterCard and offices in New York and Dubai to serve our customers in the 2 geographies.
 Our Product team of 120+ people is building a global AI product out of Bangalore.